What to Put on a Resume (Ranked by What ATS Reads First)

 The difference between a resume that gets interviews and one that disappears is not magic — it is structure.
 Every section has a purpose.
 Every line should earn its place.
 And now you know exactly what the algorithm is looking for in each one.

 Start with the high-impact sections: a tailored Summary that mirrors the JD, a Skills section built from the job description's keywords, and Work Experience bullets that lead with quantified achievements.
-Get those three right, and you have addressed 85% of your ATS score.
+Get those three right, and you have addressed the vast majority of what ATS systems and recruiters are looking for.

 Then refine: place your sections in the right order for your experience level, cut everything that does not add value, and run an ATS check before you submit.
 That is the formula.
 It is not complicated.
 It just takes intentionality.